 Avalanche Training - AIARE 1 Overview

 Ready to step out of bounds and into the backcountry?
-Knowing how to judge avalanche conditions, where it's more dangerous to travel versus where it is less dangerous, and being able to carry out a successful rescue if caught in an avalanche are essential skills that everyone should be aware of and familiar with before stepping under that boundary marker and heading for the backcountry.
+Knowing how to judge avalanche conditions, where it's more dangerous to travel versus where it is less dangerous, and being able to carry out a successful rescue if caught in an avalanche, are essential skills that everyone should be aware of and familiar with before heading into the backcountry.

 If you are unable to make any of the scheduled course dates, or are interested in any variation of the AIARE Avalanche program, please contact us.